Community Care Network–Information for Providers

 CCN Frequently Asked Questions

-The Community Care Network is a set of contracts awarded to as many as four private sector contractors to develop and administer regional networks of high-performing licensed health care providers covering an established set of regional boundaries aligned to state boundaries to provide local flexibility and increased access to care.
-Each regional network will serve as the contract vehicle for VA to purchase care in the community.
-The CCN contracts were developed with a focus on transparency, accountability, quality, and increased communications between VA and Veterans.
+CCN has an established set of regional boundaries aligned to state boundaries to provide local flexibility and increased access to care.
+Each regional network of CCN serves as the contract vehicle for VA to purchase care in the community.

-During the transition to CCN, community providers should continue to partner with TriWest Healthcare Alliance (TriWest) as they expand their national network of community providers.
-TriWest’s community care network serves as a critical bridge between now and when CCN is deployed nationwide to ensure Veterans continue to receive the care they need.
-The selected contractor for each region of CCN will reach out to you for enrolling in their network based on a deployment plan.
+During the transition, community providers continue to partner with TriWest.
+TriWest’s existing PC3 network serves as a critical bridge until CCN is fully deployed to ensure Veterans continue to receive the care they need.
+The selected TPA for each region of CCN (e.g. Optum, TriWest) will reach out to you for enrolling in their network based on a deployment plan.

-As part of VA’s modernization efforts, the CCN was developed with a focus on transparency, accountability, quality, and increased communications between VA, providers, and Veterans to improve Veterans' access to care.
+CCN is part of VA’s modernization efforts, which have new requirements that emphasize transparency, accountability, quality, and increased communications between VA, providers, and Veterans to improve Veterans' access to care.
+The selected TPAs for each region will administer CCN with transparency, accountability, quality and in accordance with the enhanced requirements of the contract.

-Under the CCN, community providers will submit a referral request directly to VA when a Veteran requires care beyond what is included on the original referral.
+Community providers submit a referral request directly to VA when a Veteran requires care beyond what is included on the original referral.

-VA will directly manage Veteran customer service touchpoints while the contractors in each region will support community provider and VA inquiries.
+VA directly manages Veteran community care customer service touchpoints while the CCN Regional TPAs will support inquiries from community providers and VA.